 Virologist Françoise was awarded the Nobel Prize in Physiology or Medicine in 2008 for her work in discovering HIV at the Pasteur Institute in Paris.

 The Pakistani activist who publicly spoke out against the Taliban’s prohibition on the education of girls became one of the most famous teenagers in the world when she survived an assassination attempt.
-She was awarded the Nobel Peace Prize in 2014 and now studies PPE at Oxford.
+She was awarded the Nobel Peace Prize in 2014 and studied PPE at Oxford.

 Best known for writing the phenomenally successful Harry Potter book series, JK is also a passionate philanthropist, having established the Volant Charitable Trust, which combats poverty and social inequality.